tonyduckles/octopress/source/_posts/2011-12-20-home-sweet-home.markdown

 and color-schemes set by default made for an oh-so-much more pleasant Vim experience.

-This all led me to learning a lot more about Vim and becoming much more proficent using Vim.
+This all led me to learning a lot more about Vim and becoming much more proficient using Vim.
 It's now my text-based editor of choice.
 Once you get to know the key-bindings and the various commands, the command-chaining that you can do in Vim is incredibly powerful.